Tag Archives: Shakespeare

 The title is a total stretch but there’s a “Julie” and a “Jim” in the tale.
 I couldn’t pass it up.
 Sorry.

-The Southeastern Theater Conference (SETC) was held recently in Lexington and I enjoyed reading articles about it, and my hearing friends’ reports of their activities during the event.
+The Southeastern Theater Conference (SETC) was held recently in Lexington and I enjoyed reading articles about it, and hearing friends’ reports of their activities during the event.
 I was particularly interested and inordinately proud of my friends Julieanne and Chuck Pogue’s efforts.
 Chuck conducted two sessions; “Auteurs-NO!
 Raconteurs-YES!!” and “Tips for Adapting Plays from Sanskrit and/or Cave Paintings”.
 Julieanne packed the house with her session; “Concatenations from the Clash of Jung and the Restless in Tennessee Williams’ Mother Plays”.
 I may not have those titles exactly right, but I was mightily impressed – so impressed, that it triggered a remembrance of my first visit to SETC.

 It was spring of 1970 and SETC was being held in Memphis.
 I had never been to Memphis, I had a ride with other UK theatre folks, I had twenty bucks, and my friend Jim Varney agreed to split the cost of a hotel room with me.
 Hey, as Christine Kane says; “When courage comes, you never see it comin’.”